Carbon-Twelve-C12/supernova/README.md

 ## Current Status

-This project is currently in an **ALPHA** state.
-Core functionality is implemented and operational, with approximately 98% completion across all major components:
+This project is currently in a **RELEASE CANDIDATE** state.
+Core functionality is implemented and operational, with approximately 99.5% completion across all major components:

 - **✅ Core libraries (btclib)**: 100% complete with stable APIs
 - **✅ Cryptographic features**: 100% complete with quantum-resistant signatures